joker-eph/community/rfcs/20190612-mlir-dialect.md

 consistent with the direction of TensorFlow 2.0 and autograph, and desirable for compiler analyses and transformations.
 Values in an island can’t be dead.
-Other nested `tf_executor.graph` operations can be present in the region to re-enable the TensorFlow executor for a subsection of the code.
+Other nested `tf_executor.graph` operations can be present in the region to re-enable the TensorFlow executor behavior for a subsection of the code.
+This is important for the following reasons:

 *   Initially the functional control flow operations are calling functions involving nested graphs, if `tf_executor.graph` weren’t allowed in an